The Blepharoplasty (Eyelid Surgery)

 How Blepharoplasty Works

-Woodlands eyelid surgery patients receive sedation or general anesthesia.
+Eyelid surgery patients receive sedation or general anesthesia.
 Dr. Myers makes incisions in a way that helps to conceal scars within the natural folds of the eyelids.
 For lower eyelids, he may use a transconjunctival incision (hidden inside the lower eyelid).

 Dr. Myers corrects drooping and bagginess in the eyelids by repositioning fat deposits, tightening muscles and tissues, and removing excess skin.
 Patients receive sutures, skin adhesives, or similar measures to conclude the procedure.